 Visible mending is a more current trend which combines all these historic handwork techniques.
 Denim blue jeans and jackets are perfect garments to practice this blend of decorative repair work.
 I really enjoyed the process of letting go, and stitching without a plan.

 This was the perfect “analog” activity for TV time, or for simply sitting, stitching, and “being.”
 Hand sewing calms the heart and mind, and that is so needed right now.

 Do you have an interest in visible mending?

-I am thinking of developing a workshop for people who might like to try visible mending, but don’t know where to start.
-Please send me an email if you’re interested in a class of this type.
-I think this technique would lend itself well to an online workshop.
+I have developed a workshop for people who might like to try visible mending, but don’t know where to start.
+This technique lends itself well to an online workshop.
 Read more about my Visible Mending workshop, and book it for your guild today!